 The region is not one of Italy’s traditional tourist destinations, but is becoming increasingly popular as travellers discover the area’s varied charms: baroque towns, white-washed trullo houses, olive groves and orchards, blue sea and beaches, plenty of sunshine and excellent cuisine.

-The people of Puglia are lovely – authentic, generous and happy to be of service because the tourist industry is crucial to the economy of this once very poor agricultural region.
-Unsure of the location of my hotel as I stood in front of the Brindisi train station, I asked one person for directions and within 10 minutes a small crowd had gathered.
+The people of Puglia are lovely – authentic, generous and happy to be of service.
+The tourist industry is crucial to the economy of this once very poor agricultural region.
+Arriving at Brindisi train station and unsure of the location of my hotel, I asked one person for directions.
+Within 10 minutes a small crowd had gathered.
 Even though every person gave a different direction and, in the end, they were all wrong, I was touched by their solicitousness.
 Below are my travel posts from June 2013.

 Off to Italy…..ci vediamo dopo!

 I’m disconnecting from the internet and escaping to Italy.
 To the south.
 To a region I’ve never visited, but have always wanted to explore.
 Deep in the heel of Italy, to the region of Puglia.

 I’m travelling light: a few books, my camera, sunscreen, light clothes and a writing pad.
 No phone, no laptop, no tablet.
 Just like the old days.
 Remember those days?
 Those carefree, uncluttered days?
 The idea is to work on my book project, but also to sightsee.
 And eat.
 And drink many caffès.
 And wander.
 And visit old churches and cathedrals.
 Of which there are many.

 First stop: a secluded hotel among olive groves, near a coastal town called Otranto and the Adriatic Sea.
 And then onwards to Lecce, capital city known as the “Florence of the south” before meandering up the coast to Polignano a Mare.

 Here’s Luigi who, on my third day at the countryside hotel where I was staying, picked me up and drove me to nearby Otranto.